 Choose appropriate brushes

-For any type of painting, you will need to have brushes and that depends on the medium that you plan to paint with.
+For any type of painting, you will need to have brushes and that depends on the medium that you plan to paint on canvas with.
 There are 8 variants of brushes available.
 They are made with natural and synthetic fibers and come in many different sizes.

 For acrylics, you should buy synthetic brushes.
 Natural hair brushes degrade over time due to the components present in the acrylic paint.